pmmmwh/react-refresh-webpack-plugin/README.md

 ### With swc-loader

-Your `@swc/core` version must be at least 1.2.52 and `swc-loader` version greater than 0.1.13 is recommened.
+Your `@swc/core` version must be at least 1.2.52 and `swc-loader` version greater than 0.1.13 is recommended.

 > ⚠ `@swc/core` and `swc-loader` are maintained by the community not by Facebook.